Andy Ibáñez Player Props: Tigers vs. Red Sox

-On Friday, Andy Ibanez (hitting .323 in his past 10 games) and the Detroit Tigers face the Boston Red Sox, whose starting pitcher will be Chris Sale.
-First pitch is at 7:10 PM ET.
+On Saturday, Andy Ibanez (batting .310 in his past 10 games) and the Detroit Tigers play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
+First pitch is at 4:10 PM ET.

+He had a hitless showing in his previous game (0-for-2) against the Red Sox.

 Andy Ibáñez Game Info & Props vs. the Red Sox